Employment Checks Contract

 Step 4.
 Follow up with your supplier

-Speak to your supplier to set up a platform for your agency or cluster.
+Speak to your supplier to set up a platform for your agency or portfolio.

 Make sure you confirm any details such as starting date, report type and frequency, or any specific exceptions and requirements you have.